VisualNeuroscience-UH/SystemTools/README.md

 ### FCN22

-This folder contains jupyter notebooks for creating figures for the paper entitled **Biophysical Parameters Control Signal Transfer in Spiking Network** by *Tomás Garnier Artiñano, Vafa Andalibi, Iiris Atula, Matteo Maestri and Simo Vanni*.
-The manuscript is currently (3rd Jan 2022) under revision for Frontiers in Computational Neuroscience.
+This folder contains jupyter notebooks for creating figures for the paper [*Garnier Artiñano, Tomás, et al.* **Biophysical parameters control signal transfer in spiking network.** Frontiers in Computational Neuroscience 17 (2023) 1011814](https://www.frontiersin.org/journals/computational-neuroscience/articles/10.3389/fncom.2023.1011814/full).

 ## Use for research
 *conf* module is a script, with context (paths etc.) parameters at the top, and executable statements at the bottom.
 The executable statements are commented by default.
 To use the software, uncomment a statement and run the *conf* file.